 The judges from JBH Refurbishments and honouree judge, Iain Mcilwee from FIS (Finishes Interior Sector) had the difficult decision of choosing just two winners – one from key stage one and one from key stage two.

 They weren’t just looking for good colouring or a neat drawing, the concept had to be unique and winning designs certainly were.

-The two winners of the Design the Best Classroom Ever Competition were Penny Bates, age 7 of Fortune Class at Thames View Primary and Florence Mannell, age 10 of 6C Staplehurst Primary School.
-The two will receive £250 each for their class to spend on classroom supplies of their choice.
-Their teachers will help the winners with their final decision.
+The two winners of the Design the Best Classroom Ever Competition were Penny Bates, age 7 of Fortune Class at Thames View Primary and Florence Mannell, age 11 of 6C Staplehurst Primary School.
+The two have received £250 each for their class to spend on classroom supplies of their choice.
+Their teachers helped the winners with their final decision.

 About the Winning Designs

 Florence Mannell, age 11 from Staplehurst Primary School created a classroom with a secret library, hidden behind a wall that opened to reveal a magnificent selection of books that come to life when you read them.
 Featured in the main classroom design is a giant calculator, a touch board for discovering chemical reactions, a unicorn that provides equations, a writing machine to help with ideas and structure, and an outdoor football pitch for playtime.
 The attention to detail was impressive to say the least.
 Florence even provided information on the back of her entry about each item within her design.

 “Florence’s design demonstrated her passion for reading and her design was exceptional.
 It demonstrated her ability to think outside the box to develop an entirely new and contemporary classroom concept,” explains Babs.

 When asked how she came up with the design, Florence said, “I was watching a programme that had a small door in a tree and when you went through it, you entered a large library with books that came to life.
 I love reading and this magical library gave me the inspiration for my classroom design.